chat-stack/chat-stack/README.md

     }
 }
 ```
-You will get some response like
+You will get some response like (and docs are being loaded asynchronously in background)
 ```json
 {
     "uuid": "ad73f858-22cd-48b0-80c3-99042e96547e",